Dennis the Menace (1986 TV series)

-Dennis the Menace is a 1986–88 animated series produced by DIC Audiovisuel (with season 2 co-produced by Crawleys Animation), based on the comic strip of the same name by Hank Ketcham.
+Dennis the Menace is a 1986–88 animated series produced by DIC (with season 2 co-produced by Crawleys Animation), based on the comic strip of the same name by Hank Ketcham.

 The series was originally aired in syndication in the United States, distributed by The Program Exchange.
 The second season aired on Saturday mornings on CBS.
 Each half-hour series consists of three six- or seven-minute episodes.
-The show was sponsored by General Mills, who are also credited as the show's copyright owner.
+The show was sponsored by General Mills, who is also credited as the show's copyright owner.